Z-siteA Companion to the Works of Louis Zukofsky

 Twitchell-Waas, Jeffrey. “‘in whose memory am I?’: Arise, Arise” (2013).
 Z-Notes.

 Although written in the mid-1930s, the first publication of Arise, Arise was not until 1962 in Kulchur, and then as a book in 1973 by Grossman Publishers, NY.
 The revisions LZ made in 1940 are not substantial, simply minor stylistic changes.
 The play was given a reading performance in the Dramatic Workshop directed by Erwin Piscator at the New School for Social Research in winter 1947.
 LZ attended a performance in August 1965 at the Cinémathèque Theatre in NYC (85 East 4 Street) gave the play nine performances, directed by Jerry Benjamin, with LZ attending at least the opening.
 For this production, LZ wrote out notes on major sources used and suggested music, a transcript of which has been added below as an appendix.

 Title Arise, Arise: the title of the play alludes both to John Donne, “Holy Sonnet 7” (see 1) and L’International (see 33).
 In the 1973 Grossman publication, the title is printed as Arise, arise, but elsewhere LZ consistently capitalizes both words, such as in “A”-24 (564, 804-806), the index to “A” (808), as well as in his notes and correspondence.

 1 “At the round earth’s imagined corners, blow / Your trumpets…: opening lines of John Donne (1572-1631), “Holy Sonnet 7”; most of the lines or key phrases of this sonnet appear here and elsewhere in the play (see 2, 5, 23, 35).
-Most contemporary editions have “dearth” for “death” in line 6, but the latter is an acceptable alternative and as LZ quotes at 23:
+Most contemporary editions have “dearth” for “death” in line 6, but the latter is an acceptable alternative as LZ quotes at 23:

 At the round earth’s imaged corners,